Serbian Cyrillic alphabet: Karadžić's reform

 During the Serbian Revolution, Vuk Stefanović Karadžić fled Serbia in 1813 and settled in Vienna, where he met Jernej Kopitar, a Slovene linguist and slavist.
 With the encouragement and support of Kopitar and Sava Mrkalj, Karadžić began reforming the Serbian language and its orthography.
 He finalized his reformed alphabet in 1818 with the publication of the Serbian Dictionary (Srpski rječnik).
-Karadžić reformed the standard Serbian language and standardized the Serbian Cyrillic alphabet based on the phonemic principle of “write as you speak and read as it is written” (piši kao što govoriš, čitaj kao što je napisano), following the model of Johann Christoph Adelung and the influence of Jan Hus’s reforms of the Czech alphabet.
+Karadžić reformed the standard Serbian language and standardized the Serbian Cyrillic alphabet based on the phonemic principle of "write as you speak and read as it is written" (piši kao što govoriš, čitaj kao što je napisano), following the model of Johann Christoph Adelung and the influence of Jan Hus’s reforms of the Czech alphabet.
 His reforms modernized Serbian and moved it away from the older Church Slavonic tradition (particularly the Serbian recension and Russian Church Slavonic), bringing the literary language closer to the vernacular of the common people—specifically, the Eastern Herzegovinian dialect, which he spoke natively.

-Karadžić, along with Đuro Daničić, was one of the principal Serbian signatories of the Vienna Literary Agreement in 1850.
-Encouraged by the Austrian authorities, this agreement laid the foundation for the modern standard literary language shared by Serbs, Croats, Bosniaks, and Montenegrins, varieties of which are used in Serbia, Montenegro, Bosnia and Herzegovina, and Croatia today.
+Karadžić was, along with Đuro Daničić, the Serbian signator of the Vienna Literary Agreement in 1850.
+Encouraged by the Austrian authorities, this agreement laid the foundation for the modern standard literary language shared by Serbs and Croats, varieties of which are used in Serbia, Montenegro, Bosnia and Herzegovina, and Croatia today.
 Karadžić also translated the New Testament into Serbian, which was published posthumously in 1868.
 He authored several influential books during the reform process, including Mala prostonarodna slaveno-serbska pesnarica and Pismenica serbskoga jezika (1814), followed by additional works in 1815 and 1818, while the alphabet was still being developed.
 In his letters from 1815 to 1818, Karadžić occasionally used archaic letters such as Ю, Я, Ы, and Ѳ, though he had already dropped Ѣ by the time of his 1815 songbook.
 The reformed Serbian Cyrillic alphabet was officially adopted in 1868, four years after his death.

-From the Old Church Slavonic script, Vuk Karadžić retained the following 24 letters:
+Vuk Karadžić retained the following 24 letters from the Old Church Slavonic script: